ApexNode-host/ApexNode-Docs/index.md

 **What You'll Find Here**

 -   [Getting Started] – Learn how to set up your account, deploy a game server, and access your [control panel](https://panel.apexnode.host).

+-   Game Panel Guides - Learn more about our game panel, how to [change games](panel/changegame), [split servers](panel/splitserver), and more!

 -   Game Server Guides – Step-by-step tutorials for configuring and optimizing servers for Minecraft, Project Zomboid, BeamMP, Terraria, Palworld, Vintage Story, and more.